“In everything you do put God first, He will direct you and crown your efforts with success.” Proverbs 3:6 Scripture Memorization

 Psalm 119:2 promises blessing for those who keep His testimonies, and who seek Him with their whole heart!
 So our commitment to seek Him grows strong, because we love Him.
 We are also reminded of the tremendous sacrifice Jesus made for us.
 We are so thankful, and our passion becomes to live God’s way and this commitment is seen in the way we conduct ourselves: in our family relationships, our work relationships, and our community relationships.

 The task of mirroring and reflecting the holiness of God is difficult.
 This world is full of challenges.
-In the midst of crazy chaotic moments, we often compromise our conviction to bear the image of God.
-We discover this path of ‘putting God first’ is lonely and it’s scary when His will for our life leads to the unfamiliar…the uncomfortable.
+In the midst of crazy chaotic moments, we often compromise our conviction to bare the image of God.
+We discover this path of ‘putting God first’ is lonely at times, scary, uncomfortable, unfamiliar and require sacrifice.

 The Study: complete pages 23-32